AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 Requirements
 ------------

-- Runs from Firebase hosting
+- ✅ Runs from Firebase hosting
-- Serve client app from GitHub
+- ✅ Serve client app from GitHub
+- Serves files with correct headers
+- Still works with preview
+- Can update client app quickly and easily when new version in GitHub
+- All calls redirected to the function
+- Serve default client app on top level
 - Run server apps from GitHub
+- Connect to server apps from client in GitHub
 - Private repos
 - Run server app preview from Studio
 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can serve and cache default and specified versions concurrently
 - Easy way of installing app server extension
+- Password protect and test clear cache function - or remove

 App Runner rework - client side